Balancing Tourism Development and Habitat Preservation: The Regulation of Lodging Supply in Wallonia

 Anne Laffut is delighted.
 “I always felt frustrated that I had no control over the development of lodges.
 If nothing had been done, we would have quickly risen to 50% of accommodation of this type in the town.
 I consider my village as a garden.
 If we want it to remain beautiful, but to develop with great diversity, we have to maintain it.
 And make choices…”

 The large lodgings therefore, the municipalities do not want too much.
 “As a liberal, I defend entrepreneurship.
 For our artisans, our merchants, it is important to have tourism.
 But we have to find a balance between quality of life and economy.
-We have already refused accommodation in certain places, we sometimes have complaints about noise pollution, and we have to find solutions.
+We have already refused accommodation in certain places, we sometimes have complaints regarding noise pollution, and we have to find solutions.
 The main problem with large lodges is more their location than their size.

 Full screen view Some restaurateurs welcome the presence of tourists with higher purchasing power. ©Valentin Bianchi / Hans Lucas